UGC NET Political Science Syllabus 2026: Comprehensive Subject-Wise Topics & PDF Download

 UGC NET Political Science Syllabus 2026 Paper 1

-The examination is designed to test a candidate's teaching aptitude and research proficiency.
-Key topics included in the UGC NET Syllabus for Paper 1 are outlined below:
+The exam evaluates teaching aptitude and research proficiency.
+The core topics covered in the UGC NET Syllabus for Paper 1 are provided below:

 Teaching Aptitude: